GlacierMIP/GlacierMIP3/README_data.md

 *Abbreviations: “10/100 largest” refers to the 10/100 glaciers with the largest initial glacier mass at inventory date according to the estimate by Farinotti et al. 2021. ”reg-aw” refers to regionally glacier-area weighted, “reg” refers to regional, “avg” refers to average, “Temp” refers to temperature, “Prcp” refers to precipitation.*
 > used for Extended Data Table 1 and 3, and for Fig. 4, Extended Data Fig. 2, Supplementary Fig. 4, and many other figures

 We also use for a few supplementary figures, data from other studies where we sometimes got the data via personal communication.
-These files are shortly described in data_from_others/, however, they are only available via [https://cluster.klima.uni-bremen.de/~lschuster/GlacierMIP3/data/data_from_others](https://cluster.klima.uni-bremen.de/~lschuster/GlacierMIP3/data/data_from_others).
+These files are shortly described in `data_from_others/README_data_from_others.md`.
+However, they are only available via [https://cluster.klima.uni-bremen.de/~lschuster/GlacierMIP3/data/data_from_others](https://cluster.klima.uni-bremen.de/~lschuster/GlacierMIP3/data/data_from_others).

 -------
 The per-glacier model glacier volume and area estimates are at the moment only available for the models `PyGEM-OGGM_v13` and `OGGM_v16`.
 If you have interest in that data, please [contact us](mailto:lilian.schuster@uibk.ac.at,harry.zekollari@vub.be).